home-assistant/home-assistant.io/source/_integrations/group.markdown

 - Otherwise, the group state is `unknown` if all group members are `unknown`.
 - Otherwise, the group state is `off`.

-Some groups, like the binary sensors and lights, allow you set "All entities" option.
+Some groups, like the binary sensors and lights, allow you set the "All entities" option.
 When enabled, this behavior is inverted, and all members of the group have to be `on` for the group to turn `on` as well.
-A complete over of how groups behave when the "All entities" option is enabled:
+A complete overview of how groups behave when the "All entities" option is enabled:

 - The group state is `off` if at least one group member is `off`.
 - Otherwise, the group state is `unavailable` if all group members are `unavailable`.